Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Scaling analysis of zeros

 In order to determine these critical quantities, we will follow the steps (which we have previously also described in \cite{DiRenzo:2023xeg}): {\em (1)} we compute the $n=2$ thermal cumulant ({\em i.e.} the specific heat) at various inverse temperatures $\beta$ and lattice sizes $L$; {\em (2)} for each $L$ we compute the rational approximant $R^{m}_{n}(\beta)$ by our multi-point Pad\'e method; {\em (3)} at each $L$ we find the Fisher zero $\beta_0$, which is obtained as the the closest singularity of the cumulant to the real axis; {\em (4)} we study the finite size scaling of the values of $\beta_0$.
 We refer the reader to the first row of Table~\ref{tab:ResultsFit} for the results for $\nu$.

 \begin{itemize} \item Using Eq.~(\ref{eq:scalingZeros1}), we will try to extract the critical exponent $\nu$ using the following fit

-with $A$ being the logarithm of the proportionality constant in Eq.~(\ref{eq:scalingZeros1}) and $B$ is the exponent of $\frac{1}{L}$ we want to extract and compare its value with $\nu$.
-As can be seen, the value of the relevant critical exponent $\nu$ is obtained with decent accuracy with a value of $1.014(60)$, its exact value being $\nu=1$ \cite{Onsager1944}.
+with $A$ being the logarithm of the proportionality constant in Eq.~(\ref{eq:scalingZeros1}) and $B$ is the exponent of $\frac{1}{L}$ that we want to extract and compare its value with $\nu$.
+As can be seen in Table.~\ref{tab:ResultsFit}, the value of the relevant critical exponent $\nu$ is obtained with decent accuracy with a value of $1.014(60)$, its exact value being $\nu=1$ \cite{Onsager1944}.
 Shown in the top panel of Fig.~\ref{fig:FisherZeros} is a pictorial description of the fit described in Eq.~(\ref{eq:fitI}).
-We plot $\mbox{Im}(\beta_0)$ as a function of $1/L^{1/B}$, which on account of $B\sim1$ looks like a straight line. \item Using Eqs.~(\ref{eq:scalingZeros1}) and (\ref{eq:scalingZeros2}) and the fact the exponent $\nu = 1$, it is not hard to see that one can obtain a linear relation for Re[$\beta_0$] as a function of $1/L$ and define a fit function to extract $\beta_c$ as follows
+We plot $\mbox{Im}(\beta_0)$ as a function of $1/L$.
+On account of $B\sim1$, the dash-dotted line (which is the result of the fit) can hardly be distinguished from a straight line. \item Using Eqs.~(\ref{eq:scalingZeros1}) and (\ref{eq:scalingZeros2}) and the fact that the exponent $\nu = 1$, it is not hard to see that one can obtain a linear relation for Re[$\beta_0$] as a function of $1/L$ and define a fit function to extract $\beta_c$ as follows

 Here $\nu = 1$ simplifies Eq.~(\ref{eq:scalingZeros2}) with $\textrm{Re}[\beta_0] \to \beta_c$ in the limit $L \to \infty$.
 Hence, in order to determine $\beta_c$, we will fit the real part of the closest Fisher zeros to the real $\beta$ axis as a function of $1/L$ and extract the intercept $A$.
 This intercept is shown as a green star in the bottom panel of Fig.~\ref{fig:FisherZeros}.
-Also for this our estimate seems fairly accurate at $\beta_c=0.4405(5)$, when compared with the exact result of $\beta_c \sim 0.4407$ \cite{Onsager1944}.
+Also for this our estimate seems fairly accurate at $\beta_c=0.4404(19)$, when compared with the exact result of $\beta_c \sim 0.4407$ \cite{Onsager1944}.
 We additionally show in the same figure, that after identifying the exponent, one can also find the intercept of the line $\mbox{Im}(\beta_0)$ vs $1/L$ and show that it goes to zero within errors as seen with the red star on the figure.

 \end{itemize}